 At the very first hearing in your case, our criminal defense attorney files numerous motions requesting any and all evidence that the prosecutor intends to use against you in order to strategically employ defenses aimed at achieving the best possible outcome in your case, whether it be a reduction in charge(s) or an outright dismissal.
 These motions also demand evidence that the State has in its possession which is favorable to the defendant’s case, commonly referred to as exculpatory evidence.
 Likewise, often times it is necessary for additional motions be filed to demand evidence not initially disclosed that shed light on a sloppy investigation, dishonest police officers, or a failure by the police to preserve evidence and/or follow policy.
 To that end, evidence may be suppressed (i.e. ruled inadmissible/thrown out) if it is determined that such evidence was unconstitutionally seized or if the police officer failed to preserve evidence properly as required by law.
 The following are some juvenile defenses that have been successfully utilized:

 We want to hear about your case and help you take the next steps.
-The Johnson Firm juvenile defense team will lead you with confidence.
+Lake Charles criminal defense lawyers at The Johnson Firm juvenile defense team will lead you with confidence.
 Schedule your consultation with our team and begin making plans to move forward.